 Here are some of the most important ways spays and neuters benefit dogs and cats:

-- Certain unwanted behaviors, such as vocalizing, going into heat, and roaming, can be reduced or prevented with spaying.
+Certain unwanted behaviors, such as vocalizing, going into heat, roaming, aggression, and mounting may be reduced or prevented with spay and neuter surgeries.

 When to Spay and Neuter Your Dog or Cat

 Ideally, female dogs and cats should be spayed before they have their first heat cycle.
 Males can be neutered around 6 months.